In this article, I’ve outlined some termite prevention tips to help protect your structures from termites.

 Avoid pilling up wood debris or store firewood around the house and conduct appropriate termite inspection (see also the termite inspection costs).

-3. Mop Up Plus Repair Leaking Pies and Traps
+3. Mop Up Plus Repair Leaking Pipes and Traps

-To prevent and control termites in the indoor spaces you’ll need to keep soil that’s near your structure’s foundation dry (with good drainage and grading).
+To prevent and control termites in the indoor spaces, you’ll need to keep the soil that’s near your structure’s foundation dry (with good drainage and grading).

-So, net you’ll need to repair all the leaking pipes and taps in the indoor spaces.
-Also, check on the over-flow pipes for hot water that are inside, around or under the house.
+So, net, you’ll need to repair all the leaking pipes and taps in the indoor spaces.
+Also, check on the overflow pipes for hot water inside, around, or under the house.
 This will prevent an attack from the subterranean termites.

-Also, mop up any moisture that’s around and inside the house as this could easily rear a colony of termites.
-Termites love basins of water in the house and hence you must keep your house dry and adequately aerated.
+Also, mop up any moisture around and inside the house as this could easily rear a colony of termites.
+Termites love basins of water in the house, and hence you must keep your house dry and adequately aerated.